opensciencegrid/dosar/docs/Materials/07-WorkingwithFiles.md

 sleep 5
 ```

 You also need a file to analyze.
-Put the following text into a file called =gettysburg=.
+Put the following text into a file called `gettysburg`.

 ```
 Four score and seven years ago our fathers brought forth on this